CapSap/paddy-pronto-magento/README.md

 ![terminal](/readme-pics/terminal2.png)

 2. Also ensure that you are connected to the paddy vpn network (browser needs access to magento)
-3. Type `node build/scripts/runOnce.js` or `node run once` and press enter to run this command (you can use tab to autocomplete)
+3. Type `node build/scripts/runOnce.js` or `npm run once` and press enter to run this command (you can use tab to autocomplete)
 4. Sit back and relax
 5. Any dramas report to charlie or submit an issue on github
+6. If you do encouter a credit limit issue, you can run `npm run skip`

 ### Sell in pronto, add receipt no into magento - Run on a schedule